Introductory information about the tutorial (in this file) includes:

 Hello world!!

-The name server and the Hello World server, like many CORBA servers,
+The name server and the Hello World server, like many CORBA servers, run until you explicitly stop them.
+To avoid having many servers running, kill the server processes before proceeding to Lesson One.

 Using Windows 95 or Windows NT, the source code for the Hello World example is located in [Path_to_JDK]\docs\guide\idl\examples\Hello.
 The following instructions assume you can use port 1050 for the Java IDL name server.
 Substitute a different port if necessary.
 Substitute the completely-qualified path to your JDK installation for [Path_to_JDK]